 You may begin to withdraw money from your IRA without the 10% penalty after reaching age 59½.
 Assuming all of your IRA contributions were fully deductible ones, the amounts withdrawn after age 59½ will be included in your taxable income just like wages.
 Therefore, if you don’t need the money, withdrawing funds from your IRA may cause unnecessary taxation.

-After age 59½ and before age 70½, there are no requirements concerning the size or timing of your IRA withdrawals.
+After age 59½ and before age 72 ( prior to year 2020, this used to be 70½), there are no requirements concerning the size or timing of your IRA withdrawals.
 During this age range, you may opt at any time to take as much or as little as you wish.
 Of course, if you have your funds invested in a vehicle that imposes a penalty for an early withdrawal or redemption, you may face those penalties.
 But these penalties have nothing to do with the ones levied by the IRS.
-Because there are no withdrawal requirements between the ages of 59½ and 70½, those in this age group have the ability to time their distributions to maximize tax savings.
+Because there are no withdrawal requirements between the ages of 59½ and 72, those in this age group have the ability to time their distributions to maximize tax savings.

-One exception deals with distributions because of death or a qualifying disability.
+Two common exceptions deal with distributions because of death or a qualifying disability.
 Under either of these circumstances, the penalty doesn’t apply.
-Two more exceptions have just been added that apply starting January 1, 1997.
-The first permits penalty-free withdrawals that are used to pay medical expenses in excess of 7.5% of your adjusted gross income and the second allows certain unemployed persons to access IRA moneys without penalty if used to pay premiums for health insurance for themselves or their families.
-For years after 1997, you can also tap the IRA penalty-free if the money is used to pay qualified higher education expenses or to pay up to $10,000 of qualified acquisition costs for a principal residence of a first-time homebuyer.
+Another exception is for withdrawals that are used to pay certain medical expenses.
+Another allows certain unemployed persons to access IRA moneys without penalty if used to pay premiums for health insurance for themselves or their families.
+A third exception allows you to tap the IRA penalty-free if the money is used to pay qualified higher education expenses or to pay up to $10,000 of qualified acquisition costs for a principal residence of a first-time homebuyer.
+Another exception was added for those impacted by the COVID-19 virus.
 These exceptions are hardly ones you will want to count on as ways of tapping your IRA before age 59½.
 However, there is one beneficial way to tap your IRA before age 59½ without penalty and its called the “substantially equal periodic exception”.

 The “substantially equal periodic payment exception” says that if you receive IRA payments at least annually based on your life expectancy (or the joint life expectancies of you and your beneficiary), then the withdrawals are not subject to the 10% penalty.
 The IRS has tables for determining the appropriate amount of each payment at any given age.
 While many are touting this exception as a way of reaching your IRA early, you should be aware that it is difficult to change your payment scheme without triggering a recapture penalty, plus interest.
 For example, if you start a qualifying early payment plan at age 50, but at age 57 you change to a plan that doesn’t qualify, you’ll be liable for the 10% penalty on all of the distributions you received, plus interest.

 Even if you change the payment plan after age 59½, you may trigger the penalty because the payments must last for at least five years.
 For example, if qualifying payments start at age 56, they must last until age 61 to avoid the penalty.
 In this case, however, the penalty plus interest would apply only to the pre-59½ withdrawals.
 As you can see, winding your way through these rules is like walking through a minefield.
 There are many traps for the unwary.
 Just remember the basic rules.
-Before age 59½ withdrawals are penalized; after age 59½ and before age 70½, there are no penalties; and after age 70½, there are stiff penalties for failing to withdraw the minimum.
+Before age 59½ withdrawals are penalized; after age 59½ and before age 72 (this used to be 70½), there are no penalties; and after age 72, there are stiff penalties for failing to withdraw the minimum.